 Getting Lower Rates

 Because the insurance company weighs the risk based on your health, improving your health can drastically lower your rates.
 Before you apply for a life insurance policy, spend some time focusing on your health.
-Aside from following your doctor’s orders for managing your epilepsy, there are several ways that you can lower your monthly premiums.
+Aside from following your doctor’s orders for managing your epilepsy, we are going to give you some techniques for saving money.

 Losing any extra weight can work wonders on your health and your life insurance rates.
 Losing weight will help lower your blood pressure, cholesterol, and reduce your risk of having other severe health complications later in life.
 Being overweight drastically increases your chances of becoming diabetic or having cardiovascular problems.
-The higher your chances of having problems, the more risk you are to the insurance company to insure you, which means they are going to charge you more for your policy.
+The higher your chances of having problems, the more risk you are to the insurance company to insure you, the higher your premiums.

 Unlike company’s agents, our independent agents don’t work for one specific insurance company, instead they represent some of the highest rated companies across the country.
-Our agents can connect you with the best policy and the lowest rates for your health conditions.
-Call us today or simply fill out the quote form on the side with your basic information and contact info.
+Working with one of our agents like working with 50 companies all at once.
+There is no quicker way to find the cheapest life insurance.

 Life Insurance, Don’t Wait

 Life insurance isn’t one of the most fun purchasing decisions that you can make.
 Nobody wants to think about their death and what would happen to their family, but not planning ahead can have dire consequences.
-If you were to pass away tomorrow, your family would be left with all of your debts.
-Think about how much additional unpaid expenses they would be responsible for, it’s probably a staggering number.
+Think about how many additional unpaid expenses your family would be responsible for, it’s probably a staggering number.
 This is why life insurance is so important.
 These policies give your loved ones the money they need to pay off all of your debt if something tragic happens to you.
 Losing a family member is difficult enough, don’t add any additional strain by putting your loved ones under a mountain of debt with no way to get out.

 You never know what is going to happen to you tomorrow, but you can always plan for the worst.
 Every year we hear countless stories of families that lost someone unexpectedly, and while going through the pain of death, they are also put under significant financial stress.
 Don’t wait until it’s too late to get the protection that you and your family deserve.